lokgar/sdcomms/README.md

 A simple library of components I am using to create schematics with the **schemdraw**.

-The only dependency for this library is the schemdraw.
 To install the library with `uv`:

 ```bash